Aldrich sexual assault scandal hits home far from Blackhawks

 But weeks after the Blackhawks resolved a pair of lawsuits accusing the franchise of covering for Aldrich after a similar allegation by player Kyle Beach in 2010, ugly questions raised by the scandal live on, not only in Chicago, but well beyond.

-Hockey and community life are closely intertwined in Houghton County, and Aldrich hailed from one of its best known families.
-His father, Mike Aldrich, was the longtime equipment manager for the NHL's San Jose Sharks, and his uncle was a principal and an assistant hockey coach.
+Hockey and community life are closely intertwined in Houghton County, and Aldrich hailed from one of its most well-known families.
+His father, Mike Aldrich, was the longtime equipment manager for the NHL's San Jose Sharks, and his uncle was a principal and an assistant hockey coach at Houghton.
 Before the Blackhawks, Brad Aldrich, himself, had been a youth hockey coach.

 In the end, though, none of that mattered.

-'If we had known that (was) the reason he was let go with the Blackhawks, he wouldn't have been working with our high school kids,' Markham said.
-'So that's very disappointing that they didn't notify anyone.'
+"If we had known that (was) the reason he was let go with the Blackhawks, he wouldn't have been working with our high school kids and stuff like that," Markham said.
+"So that's very disappointing that they didn't notify anyone."

 Attempts by the AP to reach Brad Aldrich, now 39, were unsuccessful.

-After resigning from the Blackhawks, Aldrich worked or volunteered for USA Hockey, the University of Notre Dame and Miami University in Ohio before returning to his native Michigan.
+After he resigned his position with Chicago, Aldrich worked or volunteered for USA Hockey, the University of Notre Dame and Miami University in Ohio before returning to his native Michigan.

+Aldrich worked three one-week hockey camps at Miami before he was hired as director of hockey operations in July 2012, according to a report by an outside law firm that was commissioned by the school.

+Aldrich did not provide any references on his resume, according to the report.
+Then-coach Rico Blasi recalled that he and his staff received "favorable information" from coaches at Notre Dame.

-The firm's report detailed two sexual assault allegations against Aldrich at Miami.
+The law firm's report detailed two sexual assault allegations against Aldrich at Miami.
 The first, in November 2012, led to his resignation.
-The second was not lodged until 2018, when a graduate student from another school said he was assaulted by Aldrich at about the same time.
+The second was not lodged until 2018, when a graduate student from another school said he had been assaulted by Aldrich at about the same time.
 Neither allegation was prosecuted.

+Soon after the first allegation, Blasi held a team meeting to announce Aldrich was gone.

+"He said just if any of you have his numbers, delete his numbers, don't be in contact with him.
+He's not part of our team anymore," said Taylor Richart, a former defenseman on the Miami team.

+Blasi, now the coach at the University of St. Thomas in Minnesota, did not return messages seeking comment.

-'No one's happy about what happened with the Blackhawks,' said Bryon Paulazzo, who played for the Miami squad and recalls Aldrich's mysterious departure.
-'This is a terrible situation and it shouldn't have happened.'
+"No one's happy about what happened with the Blackhawks," said Bryon Paulazzo, who played for the Miami squad and recalls Aldrich's brief tenure and mysterious departure.
+"This is a terrible situation and it shouldn't have happened."

-In Houghton, a close-knit community on a bay that feeds into Lake Superior, the hurt lingers.
+In Houghton, a close-knit and remote community on a bay that feeds into Lake Superior, the hurt lingers.

 Aldrich returned home in September 2010 with the newly won championship trophy loaned to him by the Blackhawks.